Syracuse Gets Spooky: The Best Haunted Houses in CNY

 The Last Ride has been a long-standing favorite of mine since college.
 Why?
 Their hayride is the most creative around – the clown tent in particular!
 The hayride goes through the forest and stops at each “scene” for the actors to do their scares.
-BE WARNED – the actors DO touch you on this ride, which only adds to the fear factor.
 If you’re in for a bigger scare, try the hearse ride through the trail!
 The Last Ride also has an extensive haunted house to go through, but you may not come out!
 Or will you?

 Fun fact!
 A few years ago The Last Ride hosted Tony Moran, the original Michael Myers, to do a special haunt and meet-and-greet.
 We participated (of course) and got the chance to be scared by Mike Myers in a replica of the Myers’ house and then got autographs from Tony.
 It was such an awesome experience.

 Tips: Cell service can be hard to get at their location, so have your directions ready.
 When you get there, you might think you’re heading to the middle of nowhere.
 That’s correct.
 Just keep going, it only adds to the scare!
 The Last Ride has a bonfire and a projector showing horror movies while you wait.
 There is also a small shop for snacks and souvenirs.